doctorboyz/snake-game/README.md

 # 🐍 Snake Game - Mobile-First Edition

-A modern, responsive Snake game built with HTML5 Canvas and JavaScript, optimized for mobile devices with comprehensive tooltip system and touch controls.
+A modern, responsive Snake game built with HTML5 Canvas and JavaScript, optimized for mobile devices with touch controls.

 ## 🚀 Live Demo